Trauma, the Nervous System & Family Constellations

 • the body itself

-In Family Constellations, trauma is also viewed within the larger context of relationship and family systems.
+Family Constellations explores trauma not only as an individual experience, but also within the larger context of attachment, belonging, relationships, and family systems.

 The Nervous System and Survival

-The nervous system is constantly evaluating safety and danger.
+The nervous system is constantly scanning for safety and danger.

-When people feel safe and supported, the body can:
+When people feel emotionally safe and supported, the body is generally more able to:

 • connect